 Treviso

-Treviso is a city of slow peace, perfect for those who want to explore every corner looking for original views, breathing in the air of ancient charming.
+Treviso is a city of tranquil serenity, perfect for those who seek to explore every corner in search of unique panoramas and to inhale the essence of its ancient charm.

 What to see in Treviso:

-The heart of the city and the meeting place of the trevigiani is Piazza dei Signori with its Palazzo dei Trecento and the elegant Loggia Dei Cavalieri.
+At the heart of the city, where the inhabitants of Treviso gather, lies Piazza dei Signori, adorned with the elegant Palazzo dei Trecento and the graceful Loggia dei Cavalieri.

-The two rivers, Sile and Cagnan, wind through the streets and give a unique charm to the historic centre enclosed by ancient walls.
-While the porticoed houses with beautiful frescoed facades are telling about the tight bond of Treviso with its waters, through their reflections on the Buranelli canal and the Isola della Pescheria, which is created in the river Cagnan to host the fish market.
+The two rivers, Sile and Cagnan, meander along its streets, bestowing a distinct allure upon the historic centre, embraced by ancient walls.
+The houses with porticoes, adorned with exquisite frescoes, narrate Treviso’s profound connection with its waters, reflected in the tranquil Buranelli canal and the Isola della Pescheria, nestled within the river Cagnan to house the fish market.

-One of the notable places to visit in Treviso is the Cathedral that contains, inside the Malchiostro Chapel, the frescoes of Pordenone and the altarpiece with the Annunciation by Titian.
-Other artistic treasures are housed in the museum complex of Santa Caterina dei Servi di Maria, including the cycle of the stories of Sant’Orsola di Tommaso da Modena, and some artworks of G. Bellini, Lotto, Tiziano, J. Bassano.
-It is also worth visiting the Dominican church of San Nicolò, with the famous Sala del Capitolo frescoed by Tommaso da Modena.
-For art lovers, the appointment is in the Casa dei Cararresi, which in the following years has become the seat of prestigious international exhibitions.
+A prominent site to explore in Treviso is the Cathedral, which houses the Malchiostro Chapel with frescoes by Pordenone and an altarpiece featuring the Annunciation by Titian.
+The city is also home to an array of artistic treasures within the museum complex of Santa Caterina dei Servi di Maria, including the cycle depicting the stories of Sant’Orsola by Tommaso da Modena and artworks by G. Bellini, Lotto, Titian, and J. Bassano.
+A visit to the Dominican church of San Nicolò is a must, renowned for the famous Sala del Capitolo adorned with frescoes by Tommaso da Modena.
+For art lovers, Casa dei Cararresi is an essential stop, as it has evolved into a venue for prestigious international exhibitions in recent years.

 You may also be interested in